 Other windows of opportunity for learning will open during your dog’s life.

-However, what you see at 16 weeks without extensive training and behavioural modification is about what you are going to get as an adult.
+However, what you see at 16 weeks without extensive training and behavioural modification is what you are going to get as an adult.

 Therefore, you must work very hard during this vitally important period thereby allowing your puppy to have the very best start in life.